The Atlantic Rainforest

 Afternoon arrival in UK

 Brazil is a vast and truly fantastic country to explore for birds.
-One of the most important areas outside of Amazonia are the coastal forests of the Southeast Highlands, north and east of Rio de Janeiro.
+Some of the most important areas outside of Amazonia are the coastal forests of the Southeast Highlands, north and east of Rio de Janeiro.

 This region has been extensively deforested and just 7% of this extraordinary rainforest now remains but timely intervention has enabled protection of some of the best remaining refuges for birds.
 One of the finest of these is the Reserva Ecológica de Guapiaçu (or REGUA for short), which lies just 50 miles north of Rio.